Popcorn

 Popcorn (also called popped corn, popcorns, or pop-corn) is a variety of corn kernel which expands and puffs up when heated.
 The term also refers to the snack food produced by the expansion.
 It is one of the oldest snacks, with evidence of popcorn dating back thousands of years in the Americas.
 It is commonly eaten salted, buttered, sweetened, or with artificial flavorings.

 A popcorn kernel's strong hull contains the seed's hard, starchy shell endosperm with 14–20% moisture, which turns to steam as the kernel is heated.
 Pressure from the steam continues to build until the hull ruptures, allowing the kernel to forcefully expand, to 20 to 50 times its original size, and then cool.

 Some strains of corn (taxonomized as Zea mays) are cultivated specifically as popping corns.
 The Zea mays variety everta, a special kind of flint corn, is the most common of these.
-Popcorn is one of six major types of corn, which includes dent corn, flint corn, pod corn, flour corn, and sweet corn.
+Popcorn is one of six major types of corn, alongside dent corn, flint corn, pod corn, flour corn, and sweet corn.